CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 > cmsenv
 > python -m virtualenv timber-env
 > source timber-env/bin/activate
-> python exercises/ex4.py -y 16 --select # This first command will crash after the QCD
+> python exercises/ex4.py -y 16 --select
-> python exercises/ex4.py -y 16 # This will finish the code
 > ~~~
 >
 > What criteria would you use for &tau;<sub>21</sub>?
 What about &tau;<sub>32</sub>?